Tetralogy of Fallot (TOF)

 babies may have a hard time breathing.
 They may also be tired and fussy.
 In the most

-extreme circumstances, they may lose consciousness.
+severe cases, they may lose consciousness.

 The symptoms of TOF may be similar to symptoms caused by other problems.
 Make sure